 Beginning March 7, 2019, municipal corporations may choose to provide for the proration of mandatory and permissive exemptions in situations where a qualifying organization acquires property after the assessment date.
 Qualifying organizations must file an application with the assessor of the municipal corporation to receive the prorated exemption.
 Application deadlines are generally determined by the municipal corporation providing the exemption, and may vary depending on whether or not the taxes have already been paid.1058

 1058 N.Y.
 Real Prop.
 Tax Law § 420-a(16), as added by 2018 N.Y.
 A.B.
 1647, § 1 (prorated mandatory exemptions); N.Y.
 Real Prop.
 Tax Law § 420-b(8), as added by 2018 N.Y.
 A.B.
 1647, § 2 (prorated permissive exemptions).

+Applying for Property Tax Exemptions

+The commissioner of the Department of Taxation and Finance develops standards for electronic real property tax administration (E-RPT).
+Such standards provide for electronic forms, and the means of submitting electronic notices, filings, and petitions, including the filing of exemption applications.
+The governing body of a municipal corporation may, if it is in the public interest, also choose to provide similar electronic communications.
+However, taxpayers are not required to accept electronic notices, statements of taxes, receipts, or other documents, from the commission or a municipality, unless they have elected to do so.

 Enumerated Properties, Late and Retroactive Applications for Exemption